Morgan Eckroth: Education and career

 In 2019 and 2020, Eckroth competed in the United States Barista Championship (USBC), competing in nationals and qualifiers respectively those years.
 In 2022, Eckroth again competed and finished first.
 Eckroth became the USBC Champion and qualified to represent the United States in the World Barista Championship (WBC) in Melbourne, Australia.
 Leading up to the competition, Eckroth prepared for two months with Onyx Coffee Lab from Arkansas and was coached by Onyx co-founder and fellow YouTuber Lance Hedrick.
 Eckroth's performance at the competition discussed livestreaming and the connection between the online and physical world as it pertains to coffee culture.
 Eckroth also released a video series leading up to the competition detailing their preparation and a recipe on how to make their signature drink.

 Eckroth officially joined Onyx Coffee Lab as their content marketing specialist in May 2022.

 In August 2022, Eckroth and specialty coffee company Fellow announced Eckroth would act as a guest curator for the August 30 "Fellow Drop", a weekly, text-based coffee ordering service.

 Starting on September 28, 2022, Eckroth competed in the opening round of the WBC.
 Eckroth was sponsored by Onyx Coffee Lab, marking the second year in a row the US was represented by an Onyx-sponsored competitor in the WBC, as well as in the World Brewers Cup.
 After progressing past the first round and semifinals, Eckroth continued on to compete in the finals against five other baristas, placing second and becoming the Runner-Up of the World Barista Championship.
 A few months later, Eckroth announced they planned to continue competing in barista competitions.

 In January 2023, Eckroth was honored at the 14th Annual Sprudgie Awards, winning in the category of "Best Social Media".

 Personal life

-Eckroth lives in Portland, Oregon, with their partner and previously lived in Corvallis, Oregon.
-In a June 2021 post on Instagram, Eckroth stated they are bisexual and uses she/they pronouns.
+Eckroth lives in Portland, Oregon, with their husband and previously lived in Corvallis, Oregon.
+In a June 2021 post on Instagram, Eckroth stated they are bisexual and uses the pronouns "she" and "they".

 In May 2020, Eckroth was attacked with bear mace at their job after a customer became angry about the coffee shop's temporary no-cash policy during the onset of the COVID-19 pandemic in the United States.